Air-Money/air-money.github.io/quickstart.markdown

 ### Step 1: Request Developer Access

-To access the Airmoney development platform, you'll need to be whitelisted:
+To access the DEGN development platform, you'll need to be whitelisted:

-1. Contact the Airmoney team through our official channels
+1. Contact the DEGN team through our official channels
 2. Provide your Solana wallet address for whitelist verification
 3. Wait for confirmation of your developer access

-### Step 2: Install the Airmoney CLI
+### Step 2: Install the DEGN CLI

-Install the official Airmoney command-line interface globally:
+Install the official DEGN command-line interface globally:

 ```bash
 npm install -g @airmoney-degn/airmoney-cli